Organ trade: Media portrayal

 There have been various portrayals of illegal organ trade and organ trafficking in the mass media over the past few decades.
 Many, such as the 1993 book The Baby Train by Jan Brunvand, are variations of the urban legend of an individual who wakes up in a hotel bathtub to discover that one of his or her kidneys has been removed.
 The 1977 novel Coma by Robin Cook, made into a movie by Michael Crichton, tells of unsuspecting medical patients who are put into a coma in order for their organs to be removed.
-In addition to books and films, stories of organ trafficking are often depicted through television, tabloid magazines, emails, and the Internet.
+In the 1994 video game Policenauts by Hideo Kojima, the main protagonist, a private investigator named Jonathan, while investigating the murder of his ex-wife and her husband's disappearance, uncovers an illegal drug and organ trafficking ring designed to counteract the negative side-effects of being in space for long periods of time.

+In addition to books, films, and video games, stories of organ trafficking are often depicted through television, tabloid magazines, emails, and the Internet.
 Many of the organ trafficking tales depicted in the media contain unsubstantiated claims.
-For example, the 1993 British/Canadian TV program The Body Parts Business made a number of claims about organ trafficking that later proved to be false.
+For example, the 1993 British and Canadian TV program The Body Parts Business made a number of claims about organ trafficking that later proved to be false.
 The program investigated alleged organ and tissue trafficking in Guatemala, Honduras, Argentina, and Russia.
 One episode discussed a man named Pedro Reggi, reporting that his corneas had been removed without his consent while he was hospitalized in a mental facility.
 Reggi later disputed this claim, saying that his corneas were still intact, and he had just been suffering from an acute eye infection.

 Critics, such as Silke Meyer, argue that this sensationalized view of organ trafficking, often based in urban myth, distracts attention from the illegal organ trade.
 They call for increased scientific research on illegal organ trade, so that organ trafficking legends can be replaced by scientific fact.
 Meyer argues: "Only then will [organ trafficking] be taken seriously by all governments affected and will the results constitute a solid ground for the field of policy-making."